Korntal-Münchingen: Location

-Korntal-Münchingen is in the Strohgäu, at elevations between 285 and 405 meters.
-It lies directly on the northwestern border of Stuttgart.
+Korntal-Münchingen lies in the Strohgäu, at elevations between 285 and 405 meters, directly on the northwestern border of Stuttgart.

+The border between Korntal and the Stuttgart borough Weilimdorf cuts right through a built up area.
+At the Liegnitzer Straße south of Korntal station, the houses on the north side of the street (odd house numbers) are part of Korntal while the houses on the south side of the street (even house numbers) belong to Weilimdorf.

+There is no direct road connection between Korntal and Münchingen, motorized traffic needs to pass through Stuttgart roads to get from one to the other.
+In contrast, pedestrians and cyclists can cross districts via dirt roads which are in large parts made inaccessible to motorized traffic.
+The Strogäubahn serves as a direct connection between the two districts.

+Korntal borders on Stuttgart, Ditzingen, Hemmingen, Schwieberdingen and Möglingen, of which, except for Stuttgart, all are part of the district of Ludwigsburg.

 Constituent communities

-Korntal-Münchingen was created from the forced merger of the city Korntal and the community Münchingen.
+Korntal-Münchingen was created from the merger of the city Korntal and the community Münchingen.
 It is divided into three districts: Korntal, Münchingen, and Kallenberg.
 The official designation of the districts is Korntal-Münchingen, area Korntal; Korntal-Münchingen, area Münchingen; Korntal-Münchingen, area Kallenberg.

-Area Korntal consists of the former city of Korntal, and area Münchingen consists of the bigger part of the former village of Münchingen, including Müllerheim, the mill "Glemsmühle" at the Glems stream and the estate "Hof Mauer".
-It also comprises the former settlements of "Birkach", "Leinfelden" [and Rugelberc] [?? never heart of that one!], settlements that had been abandoned by the Early Modern era.
-Area Kallenberg consists of that part of the area of the former village of Münchingen that lies East of motorway A 81 and North of B 10, and developed around an industrial area since the 1950s.
+The former city of Korntal consists of the district of Korntal.
+The former municipality of Münchingen consists of the district of Münchingen, including Kallenberg, Müllerheim, the mill "Glemsmühle" at the Glems stream and the estate "Hof Mauer".
+It also comprises the now abandoned settlements of "Birkach", "Leinfelden" and "Rugelberg".

 History

-The present city was founded on 1 January 1975, in the course of district reform in Baden-Württemberg, when the city of Korntal and the community of Münchingen were combined - against the declared will of most of the citizens of Münchingen, to say the least.
+The present city was founded on 1 January 1975, in the course of district reform in Baden-Württemberg, when the city of Korntal and the community of Münchingen were combined - against the declared will of most of the citizens of Münchingen - which was seen as a better alternative to Korntal being integrated into Stuttgart.